George Ward Price: Extra-Special Correspondent

 From 1919 to 1928, the Prince of Wales (who would become the future King Edward VIII) undertook several tours throughout the British Empire.
 In 1925, he toured through the dominion of South Africa, and in the same year the prince undertook tours of Britain's colonies in West Africa.
 These tours, which British historian John MacKenzie describes as being "endlessly featured in the press and in newsreels", were always followed by the publication of a book describing the contents of the tour.
 For the Prince of Wales' South and West African tours, Ward Price was chosen to write the post-tour books.
 These publications, which were the second and third published by Ward Price, were titled With the Prince In West Africa (1925) and Through South Africa With The Prince (1926).
 The prefaces of the two publications, as with all post-tour books about the prince's travels, "contained prefaces by the prince extolling the wonders of the empire and the ways in which the public, not least boys and girls, should be aware of its importance and unity."
 MacKenzie considers both publications (along with all other post-tour books, including those written about the prince's brother) an indication of the "continuation of the traditions of late Victorian and Edwardian times."
-To add color to the books, there were many photographs of the Prince of Wales meeting African peoples in their traditional costumes.
+To add colour to the books, there were many photographs of the Prince of Wales meeting African peoples in their traditional costumes.
 MacKenzie noted that Ward Price presented the Prince of Wales as having a loving attitude towards his future subjects, but that in fact the prince had views "...so racist as to be barely printable".

 A 1928 advertisement for a share offering in Northcliffe Newspapers Limited lists Price as a Company Director.
 He is also listed as Director of the Associated Newspapers Ltd arm of the company.
 In October 1932, Sir Oswald Mosley converted his New Party into the British Union of Fascists (BUF) following a visit to Rome.
 Much of the British press treated Mosley's movement as something of a joke, regarding his uniformed followers as absurd.
-Ward Price in his articles reporting on the BUF in the Daily Mail was one of the few British journalists to take the BUF seriously, writing that fascism was "a worldwide modern creed" that offered the solution to the problems of the modern world and gave a favorable book review of Mosley's book The Greater Britain.
+Ward Price in his articles reporting on the BUF in the Daily Mail was one of the few British journalists to take the BUF seriously, writing that fascism was "a worldwide modern creed" that offered the solution to the problems of the modern world and gave a favourable review of Mosley's book The Greater Britain.
 In 1933, he followed the French Foreign Legion in Morocco.
 In 1937, he published his second book, In Morocco with the Legion, a romantic account of the French Foreign Legion.